Lesson 109 — Introductory Bayesian statistics

 Show that, for the Bernoulli model with Beta prior, the posterior is also Beta.
 Identify the parameters.

-Prove that, with uniform prior Beta(1,1), the MAP estimator coincides with the MLE for the Bernoulli model.
+Demonstrate that, with prior Beta(1,1) (uniform), the MAP estimator coincides with the MLE for the Bernoulli model.

 Spam filter: 20% of emails are spam.
 In spam emails, each suspicious keyword appears with probability 60%; in legitimate emails, 5%.
 An email has 3 keywords.
 What is the probability it is spam?